oskarhs/AutoHist.jl/docs/src/index.md

 Both the regular and the irregular procedure support a large number of criteria to select the histogram partition.
 The keyword argument `rule` controls the criterion used to choose the best partition, and includes the following criteria:

 - Regular Histograms:
-    - Regular random histogram, :bayes (default)
+    - Random regular histogram, :bayes (default)
     - L2 cross-validation, :l2cv
     - Kullback-Leibler cross-validation: :klcv
     - AIC, :aic